How Much Does It Cost to Charge a Ford F-150 Lightning

 Frequently Asked Questions

-Typical windows are 82-110 hours on Level 1, 12-19 hours on Level 2, and around 35 minutes to reach 80% on DC fast charging.
+Typical planning windows are around 82-110 hours on Level 1, 12-19 hours on Level 2, and about 35 minutes to 80% on DC fast charging under favorable station and battery conditions.

 Calculate your exact Ford F-150 Lightning charging costs in your area